khanhzoball/our-meal/README.md

 # our-meal

-Instructions on how to run OurMeal
+Instructions on how to run Our-Meal

 Open up 2 simultaneous terminal windows